March 13, 2014

 The data will be tested for accuracy as much as possible, however some errors and device compatibility issues are to be expected.
 We will be available for limited support through the test period.

-To apply for this great opportunity to use new mobile data and help Adventure Cycling and future traveling cyclists, please complete the Digital Data and Map Trial Application online.
+To apply for this great opportunity to use new mobile data and help Adventure Cycling and future traveling cyclists, please complete the GPX Data and Map Trial Application online.
 Testing positions are limited.
 The test period is expected to run through September 30, 2014.
 Further questions may be directed to email@example.com.

 Photos courtesy of Rami Haddad.